the latest and best shows around in London and the South East.

 annual subscription allows you to enjoy the benefits of the

 ticket purchased through the Theatre Club gives a discount (for

 a block booking) and travel by coach to and from the Theatre

 with other neighbours and members of the club from the centre

 you would like to join us on future outings, please call Daphne

-to the OCRA Theatre Club which, in October 2009, celebrated its
+to the OCRA Theatre Club which, in September 2014 will

-20th anniversary.
-The history of the Club, still highly
+celebrate its 25th anniversary.
+The history of the Club, still

-theatre club was formed by the Parents' Association of Purley
+Originally, a theatre club was formed by the Parents'

 realised that the Club was an ideal way of keeping in touch.
 By